-- Preheat your grill or smoker to 225 degrees F for indirect or two-zone grilling.
+- Preheat the grill.
+Preheat your grill or smoker to 225 degrees F for indirect or two-zone grilling.

-- Remove the tops and ends of your vegetables, peel your sweet potatoes and get to slicing!
+- Slice the vegetables.
+Remove the tops and ends of your vegetables, peel your sweet potatoes and get to slicing!
 Slice your vegetables into thin rounds, keeping the thickness as even as possible for all of your vegetables.

-- Drizzle the top of the vegetables with the olive oil and sprinkle evenly with the Grill Mates Roasted Garlic and Herb seasoning.
+- Season.
+Drizzle the top of the vegetables with the olive oil and sprinkle evenly with the Chicken Rub.

-- Place your skillet in your grill or smoker over indirect heat.
+- Cook the ratatouille.
+Place your skillet in your grill or smoker over indirect heat.
 Close the lid and cook for 2 hours.
 This will allow the vegetables to get nice and tender while picking up great flavor from the grill.

-- Increase the heat in your smoker to 375 degrees F, or if using a grill, slide your pan over to the direct heat side of your grill.
-This next step will take 30-45 minutes in a smoker, or it could go a little faster if you're using direct heat.
-Just keep an eye on the sauce in your pan to make sure it doesn't burn as the top of the vegetables are starting to caramelize.
+- Increase the heat and finish grilling.
+Increase the heat in the smoker to 375 degrees F. If using a grill, slide your pan over to the direct heat side of the grill.
+Cook for approximately 30-45 mintues.
+Keep an eye on the sauce in your pan to make sure it doesn't burn as the top of the vegetables start to caramelize.

-- Remove from the grill and let the ratatouille sit for 10 minutes or so.
+- Rest and serve.
+Remove from the grill and let the ratatouille sit for 10 minutes or so.
 Garnish with fresh basil before serving.